 Buy or lease a company bicycle

-What schemes are there for your company bicycle?
+What schemes are there for company bicycles?

 • Using part of the gross salary